-Greater burdock plant grows to about a meter in height.
-Its broad, heart-shaped, coarse leaves feature deep-green on the top and light green on underside, similar to that of in rhubarb.
-In the summer, its thick hairy stems of about 5 feet in length bear reddish purple tubular flowers, which subsequently develop into seed-heads or burrs with hooked spines.
+Greater burdock plant grows about a meter in height.
+Its broad, heart-shaped, coarse leaves feature deep-green on the top and light green on the underside similar to that of in rhubarb.
+In the summer, its thick hairy stems of about 5 feet in length bear red-purple tubular flowers, which subsequently develop into seed-heads or burrs with hooked spines.
 Close to its harvesting time, a deep taproot grows to a size measuring about 2-3 feet in length.
-It features slender browinsh root, similar in shape like that of carrot or parsnip.
+It features thin, brownish root, similar in shape as that of carrot or parsnip.

 |Burdock plant- Arctium lappa.

 Note for broad leaves and lavender color flower heads.

 Of the four species of Arctium, only greater burdock (A. lappa) and lesser burdock (A. minus) cultivated for their herbal parts.
 In general, its roots are unearthed in the fall, slow-dried and stored for use during the winter.
 The burdock root has a flavor that closely resembles the sweet taste of jerusalem artichokes or parsnips, and features crispy texture with a sticky consistency.